Kalepa/safe-init/README.md

 ```

 And just like that, Safe Init will start sending notifications to your custom Slack webhook.
 It's like having your own personal messenger pigeon! 🕊️

+## Full Documentation

+For more detailed information on Safe Init's features, configuration options, and advanced usage, check out the full documentation on [Read the Docs](https://safe-init.readthedocs.io/).
+It's chock-full of useful tips, examples, and best practices to help you get the most out of Safe Init.

 ## Contributing